 Resources, Studies, Websites

-In March 2022, NAR surveyed its members pertaining to sustainability issues facing the industry.
-The findings are as follows:
+In March 2023, NAR surveyed its members pertaining to sustainability issues facing the industry.
+Some of the findings are as follows:

-- Thirty-five percent of respondents reported their MLS has green data fields, and respondents typically used the green data fields to promote green features and energy information.
+- 32% of respondents reported that their MLS has green data fields, and respondents typically used the green data fields to promote green features and energy information.

-- Sixty-three percent said energy efficiency promotion in listings was very or somewhat valuable.
+- 63% said energy efficiency promotion in listings was very or somewhat valuable.

-- Fifty-one percent of respondents found clients were at least somewhat interested in sustainability.
+- 48% of respondents found clients were at least somewhat interested in sustainability.

-- Forty-five percent of homes with green certifications spent neither more nor less time on the market.
+- 42% of homes with green certifications spent neither more nor less time on the market.